W. H. Auden: United States and Europe, 1939–1973

 After Britain declared war on Germany in September 1939, Auden told the British embassy in Washington that he would return to the UK if needed.
 He was told that, among those his age (32), only qualified personnel were needed.
 In 1941–42 he taught English at the University of Michigan.
 He was called for the draft in the United States Army in August 1942, but was rejected on medical grounds.
 He had been awarded a Guggenheim Fellowship for 1942–43 but did not use it, choosing instead to teach at Swarthmore College in 1942–45.

 In mid-1945, after the end of World War II in Europe, he was in Germany with the US Strategic Bombing Survey, studying the effects of Allied bombing on German morale, an experience that affected his postwar work as his visit to Spain had affected him earlier.
 On his return, he settled in Manhattan, working as a freelance writer, a lecturer at The New School for Social Research, and a visiting professor at Bennington, Smith, and other American colleges.
 In 1946, he became a naturalised citizen of the US.

 In 1948 Auden began spending his summers in Europe, together with Chester Kallman, first in Ischia, Italy, where he rented a house.
 Starting in 1958 he began spending his summers in Kirchstetten, Austria, where he bought a farmhouse with the prize money of the Premio Feltrinelli awarded to him in 1957.
 He said that he shed tears of joy at owning a home for the first time.
 His later poetry, mostly written in Austria, includes his sequence "Thanksgiving for a Habitat" about his Kirchstetten home.
 Auden's letters and papers sent to his friend the translator Stella Musulin (1915–1996), available online, provide insights into his Austrian years.
+Auden's correspondence to his Vienna-based lover and friend Hugo Kurka were discovered only in 2023.